sagemathinc/cocalc/notes/july2013-push.md

 # Growth features

-- [ ] (1:00?)
-Add a big link/banner to the sagenb login screen suggesting people try cloud.sagemath.
+- [x] (1:00?)
+(0:11) Add link/banner to the sagenb login screen suggesting people try cloud.sagemath.
+I added some html to /sagenb/sage_install/sage-5.4-sage.math.washington.edu-x86_64-Linux/devel/sagenb-git/sagenb/data/sage/html/login.html

 - [ ] (3:00?)
 (0:43+) "invite a friend" easy way to invite somebody else to get an account when sharing projects
   - page: design&implement the dialog where the user composes the message to friend
   - hub?: need to make it so 'https://cloud.sagemath.com/signup' immediately displays the "create an account" page.